top of page

 These assessments measure what you have learned at a specific point in time.

-In our program, this might look like:
+In our program, it will look like this:

-• An anatomy exam
+• Anatomy exam

-• A facial practical assessment
+• Facial practical assessment

 👉 Why this matters: It ensures you meet professional standards and are prepared to safely work on clients.
+Knowing this information is the foundation for developing new skills.

 2. Assessment FOR Learning (Formative)